-The Spanish labour market boasts a skilled and educated workforce—ideal for international companies looking to hire specialised talent.
-But employment in Spain is highly regulated, and it’s vital to have a good understanding of employment laws in Spain if you’re going to hire there.
+The Spanish labour market takes pride in skilled and educated workforce, making the country an attractive employment hub for international companies.
+Business leaders see this as an opportunity to offer good jobs to qualified employees.
+However, employment in Spain is strictly regulated, and it’s vital to have a good understanding of employment laws in Spain if you’re going to hire there.

 As the fourth largest economy in the European Union, Spain has all the hallmarks of a country poised for continued growth.
 In 2022, the European Commission rated it as the one of the most advanced digital economies in Europe, with both Madrid and Barcelona hailed as emerging tech hubs.
 It’s also becoming a leader in renewable energy and biotech.
 By extension, the Spanish labour market boasts a skilled and educated workforce—ideal for international companies looking to hire specialised talent.